EmiliaGenadieva/real-estate-price-prediction/README.md

     Further enhancements: Some pages can give very soon 404 error...
     We keep each other updated if code give any kind of error.
 We also help each other to identify issues.

+ The last day is for code completion and data gathering.
+ Issues met : there are advertisements of new sale properties which can't be filtered by search.
+They are quickly noticed in a file with url links and manually removed.
+These pages have no valuable information which we can use.
+We notice quickly the differences in the urls.